 Other instruments are available under the “More” tab on the home page of the site.

 We do a lot of keyboard tracking work performed by session keyboard players who typically cart in a Yamaha Motif.
-But we like to have a keyboard available in the studio also.
+But we like to have a keyboard available in the studio also to do a quick addition of sounds to a project.
+Maybe B3 on chorus sections or the creation of a loop.
 When it was time to upgrade from the old Roland we started researching the weapon of choice of the players we use and the Motif series in general.
 Here’s what we learned:

 The gold standard is the full-featured flagship Motif XF8 which has a weighted 88 key board and runs about $3,400 to $4,000.
 The MOX XF6 is about $1,200 out the door and differs from it’s bigger brother, the MOX XF7 that costs about $1,700 only in the number of keys (61) and the fact those keys are semi-weighted